Sarfaraz-ul-Haq/console_todo_app/README.md

 # Python To-Do Console App (Functional Approach)

-This is a simple console-based todo app implemented in Python, using the functional programming approach.
-It uses type hints for better code clarity and supports basic CRUD (Create, Read, Update, Delete) operations to manage tasks.
-The project is designed as a learning exercise and will eventually be refactored into an object-oriented programming (OOP) version.
+This project is a simple console-based to-do application implemented in Python that operates through a command-line interface.
+It leverages type hints for enhanced code clarity and supports basic CRUD (Create, Read, Update, Delete) operations for task management.
+This application serves as a practical exercise to understand basic programming constructs.
 ## Features

 - **Create**: Add new tasks to your to-do list.
 - **Read**: View all your tasks with status (completed or not).
 - **Update**: Modify task descriptions or mark them as completed.
 - **Delete**: Remove tasks from the list.
-- **Type Hints**: Ensures type safety and improves code readability.

 ## Installation